Thomás de Martis

-Thomás de Martis de la Rosa (born 26 June 2008) is an Argentine footballer who plays as a forward for Primera División club Lanús.
+Thomás de Martis de la Rosa (born 26 June 2008) is an Argentine footballer who plays as a forward for club Parma on loan from Lanús.

 Club career

 Born in Mar del Plata in the Buenos Aires Province of Argentina, Thomás de Martis joined Lanús football academy in 2019.
 He signed his first professional contract with the club in June 2024..

 On 15 August 2025 he made his first team debut in Copa Sudamericana match against Central Córdoba.

+On 18 August 2026, de Martis moved to Parma in Italy on a season-long loan.

 International career

 Thomás de Martis has represented the Argentina national U15, U16 and U17 teams.
 He played in 2025 South American U-17 Championship, scoring 6 goals and became the top scorer of the tournament.